 |Court:||United States District Court for the Northern District of California|

-This action asserts claims under Sections 10(b), 20(a), and 20A of the Securities Exchange Act of 1934, and SEC Rule 10b-5 promulgated thereunder on behalf of a class of persons and entities who purchased or otherwise acquired shares in Oracle Corporation (“Oracle” or the “Company”) between March 15, 2017 and June 19, 2018, inclusive (the “Class Period”).
+This action asserts claims under Sections 10(b), 20(a), and 20A of the Securities Exchange Act of 1934, and SEC Rule 10b-5 promulgated thereunder on behalf of a class of persons and entities who purchased or otherwise acquired shares in Oracle Corporation (“Oracle” or the “Company”) from May 10, 2017 through June 20, 2018, inclusive (the “Class Period”).
 Defendants include the Company and certain of the Company’s current and former senior executives (collectively, “Defendants”).

 The Court appointed Union Asset Management Holding AG as Lead Plaintiff, and BLB&G as Lead Counsel, on December 21, 2018.

 Oracle is one of the world’s largest software companies.
 Among other things, the Company offers both on-premises and cloud solutions to a variety of end users.
 Historically, Oracle’s revenues were driven by the sale of the Company’s on-premises software services, but those revenues stagnated in recent years, forcing Oracle to shift to cloud-based programs.